 Spectacular scenery, exhilarating activity, and the fun and games of the après-ski; there’s no shortage of reasons you might fancy planning a ski holiday this winter.
 Thing is, the average Irish person isn’t exactly born in snow boots – and so you have to act with caution when hitting the slopes.

 A little preparation will go a long way to avoiding perils on the piste – and it’s with that in mind that we’ve pulled together some skiing safety tips, along with some advice on what to keep in mind before you head off…

 Olympic ski jumpers need to worry about style points; you don’t.
-When it comes to attire, don’t cut corners or put style over substance; well-fitting boots, multiple layers of light, loose waterproof clothes, and purpose-built goggles and helmets are all essential when hitting the slopes.
+When it comes to attire, don’t cut corners or put style over substance; well-fitting boots, multiple layers of light, loose waterproof clothes, and purpose-built goggles and helmets are all essential ski safety gear that you can’t go without.
 Equipment hire is available at just about every resort you’ll encounter, where experienced staff are sure to point you in the right direction.